 25 g grated vegetable soap

 Plant soap is natural without any artificial additives.
-Ideal for making your own washing-up liquid.
-It's best to get this aleppo soapIt consists of 60% olive oil and 40% laurel oil.
-You will need to grate these later for your homemade washing-up liquid.
-Get yourself such a plastic free graterif you don't already have it in your kitchen.
-The vegetable soap is therefore completely palm oil-free and is not only good for making your own washing-up liquid, but is also the ideal plastic-free replacement for hand washing soap from the plastic dispenser.
-The soap is also produced without animal testing, is suitable for all skin types and is biodegradable.
+Ideal to make your own dishwashing liquid.
+Get the best this aleppo soapIt consists of 60% olive oil and 40% laurel oil.
+You will need to grate these later for your homemade dishwashing liquid.
+Get yourself such a plastic free graterif you do not already have them in your kitchen.
+The plant soap comes completely without palm oil and is not only good to make your own dishwashing liquid, but is also the ideal plastic-free replacement for the handwashing soap from the plastic dispenser.
+The soap is also made without animal testing, is suitable for all skin types, and is biodegradable.
 Rubbing the soap takes about 3 minutes.

 You can order the Aleppo soap online without plastic here